 Although this show wasn't that much different from Call for Help, for me it definitely was not as good.
 I too found that I fast forwarded through a lot of the show, probably watching the entire episode in 10 to 15 minutes.
 I almost never fast forwarded through Call for Help.

-I won't really miss it.
-I find Leo has become a lot like Bob Vila was on this Old house, always trying to show how much he knew, interrupting the guest constantly, and not letting them finish what they were talking about.
+always trying to show how much he knew, interrupting the guest constantly, and not letting them finish what they were talking about.

 I can see how that would be a put off for some.
 However, having been in the IT industry for nearly 15 years, I can say that there are certainly times when the caller (USER) needs to be cut off as everything they are about to say can be easily predicted.
 And where Leo has been in the industry way longer than I, it only makes sense that he is even more attuned to these things.